 Built between the Quihi and Elm Creeks, which tend to flood often, the Quihi Dance Hall is built on cedar posts six-feet high.
 Nowadays, it’s flooded with eager fans of great live music.
 Dances are held every 2nd and 4th Saturday of the month and attract visitors from around the world.

 The Quihi Gun Club still exists, boasting 600 members.
 Besides monthly meetings, the club holds an annual turkey shoot that helps fund the dance hall events.
-So while you’re spinning around the dance floor, give a little “yeehaw” for the turkeys.
+So while you’re spinning around the dance floor, give a little “yeehaw” for the gobblers.

 Schroeder Hall, Goliad, TX